-Quarters: Summer, Fall, Winter, Spring This course introduces the Pilot to more advanced procedures for commercial maneuvers and cross country flight planning and navigation.
+Quarters: Summer, Fall, Winter, Spring This course introduces the pilot to advanced procedures for commercial maneuvers and cross country flight planning and navigation.
 The program is designed to train with realistic scenarios involving high performance takeoffs and landings, and advanced ground reference maneuvers.
-Various omputations are used to determine center of gravity, weight, and balance for complex aircraft loading.
-This is part of a comprehensive course that prepares the student for the FAA Commercial Pilot practical flight test.
-Some sections may have a no-cost text book option.
-Prerequisites: AV 268 \Pre-requisite Instrument Rating
+Various computations are used to determine center of gravity, weight, and balance, and takeoff/landing performance data.
+This is part of a comprehensive course that prepares the student for the FAA Commercial Pilot Practical flight test.
+All hours in this lab are completed in the Advanced Flight Simulator.
+Prerequisites: AV 265 (Flight Lab Instrument-Airplane) or completion of Instrument Pilot Practical Test.